 On 3 September 1939 war was declared against Germany.
 The effect was so disruptive to school life that for the years 1939-40 no school magazine or leaflet was produced, although Speech Day was reported very fully in the Gloucester Journal of 4 November 1939.
 From 1940 to 1948 Dr White issued an Annual News Leaflet, admirably succinct and packed with facts, so those years are treated here more fully than other periods, both for their unusual character because there is no other detailed record.

 From September evacuees began to pour into Gloucester, which was classed as a reception area.
-On 9 September a large contingent from King's Norton Grammar School, Birmingham, arrived by train with their Headmistress Dr Kitty Anderson, later Dame Kitty Anderson (Dame Kitty Anderson), and were conducted to Denmark Road.
+On 9 September a large contingent from King's Norton Grammar School, Birmingham, arrived by train with their Headmistress Dr Kitty Anderson, later Dame Kitty Anderson, and were conducted to Denmark Road.

 The High School used the buildings in the morning, from 8.30 to 12.30 am, including Saturday.
 In the afternoon, while the King's Norton girls were in the school, GHS girls had lessons in St Catherine's and St Mark's Church Halls.
 Gas masks had to be carried to lessons.
 After two terms the King's Norton girls returned home and the timetable reverted to normality.

-Soon Air Raid shelters were built, in a row along thee Denmark Road hedge, and their were regular shelter practices.
+Soon Air Raid shelters were built, in a row along thee Denmark Road hedge, and there were regular shelter practices.

 In 1940 the bombers began to pass over regularly, disturbing the nights with their heavy throbbing.
 In January 1941 the Denmark Road area received a splattering of incendiaries, but the school escaped.
 Gloucester was fortunate and shelter practice remained a formality until 26th March 1941.
 As with WW1 a lot of knitting and sewing was done providing comforts for the troops, including mittens for Russians and clothing for homeless families in this country and Holland.